 Summer!
 It’s time for my favorite fruit – fresh peaches!
 Growing up on my grandparents’ farm in South Carolina, I spent many lazy summer days reading Anne of Green Gables books in a peach tree, nibbling and dribbling peach juice down my chin!

 Do you like ripe peaches too?
-You’re really gonna love them for a juicy business boost in your wellness practice!
+Well, you’re really gonna love ’em for a juicy business boost in your wellness practice!

 “Low-Hanging Fruit” and “Warm Prospects” are conventional marketing terms for interested people who may be a perfect fit for your health business, but they haven’t yet become clients.
 My inner Southern girl likes to think of them as “Ripe Peaches” – potential clients who need follow-up.

-Low-hanging fruit is ripe and ready for picking!
-Compare these “Warm Prospects” to ripe peaches hanging on the tree.
+Low-hanging fruit is ripe and ready for picking – like ripe peaches hanging on the tree.
 They are so heavy with sweet, juicy ripeness that they weigh down the branches, and practically fall into your hand with a slight touch – when the timing is right!

 And don’t forget that former clients are the ripest peaches of all!
 They already know you and your work, you have already established the vital know-like-trust connection.
 All they need is a slight nudge to drop into your waiting hand!

 Don’t wait for potential clients to call you!
 It is part of your job description as a business owner to follow up with leads.
 Simply give them a call, re-introduce yourself and remind them where you met.
 Don’t try to sell your services to them.
 Just let them know you’re thinking about them, ask them how they’re doing and offer them a complimentary gift, such as a no-cost Discovery Session, free info on your website or an invitation to your upcoming talk.

 Timing is crucial!
 If picked too soon, your peaches are inedible – green, hard and sour.
 Wait too long and either they’ll rot or someone else will pick them!